kiwi515/kiwi515.github.io/kwsp/KiwiSports.md

     - Unlimited Wii Fitness tests!
 Train to your hearts content!
     - All training games unlocked from the start!
 (This is important because Kiwi Sports needs its own save file.)
     - Returning Balls has been shortened from 50 -> 30.
     - Pause anywhere, anytime!
 You are now no longer unable to pause during certain actions in sports.
-You can also *pause in Wii Fitness* now, and can choose `Start over` if the current Wii Fitness minigame isn't going well, or `Quit` to exit the fitness test.
+You can even *pause in Wii Fitness* now, and can choose `Start over` if the current Wii Fitness minigame isn't going well, or `Quit` to exit the fitness test.

 Please note that Kiwi Sports is in very early development;